Divyanka Tripathi Is Unstoppable! The Yeh Hai Mohabbatein Actress Dazzles On Magazine Cover!

 xx.mayur_asudanixx: Ossm divyanka mam you are so beautiful aap se aacha duniya me koi ni ha 💓😘🌍❤😍 - (sic)

-Divyanka Unstoppable!
+Divyanka Is Unstoppable!

 Swethaubbani: Amazing look wow u r most beautyfull women in the world 😍😍😘 - (sic)